Our 2017 Truffle Season runs throughout July & August.

 Welcome to Yarra Valley Truffles

-Located in volcanic red soil amongst the undulating hills of Victoria's Yarra Valley, and surrounded by vineyards, the cool climate is similar to the Perigord region of France from where the Perigord Black Winter Truffle (Tuber melanosporum) gets its name.
+Located one hour from Melbourne, in volcanic red soil amongst the undulating hills of Victoria's Yarra Valley, and surrounded by vineyards, the cool climate is similar to the Perigord region of France from where the Black Winter Truffle (Tuber melanosporum) originates.
 Cold winters, warm summers and high rainfall of the Yarra Valley region are beneficial to both truffle and wine production.
-The truffiere was planted in 2006 and commenced initial production in 2011 at 5 years of age.
+The truffiére was planted in 2006 and commenced initial production in 2011 at 5 years of age.

 Since then, harvest volume has continued to increase annually, reaching commercial (full time workload) quantities in 2015, at 9 years of age.
 With observation and research into all aspects of truffle growing, the productive areas/trees of our truffiére are continuing to expand each year.